Winchester Dodgers: History

-The Dodgers were immediately preceded in minor league play be the 1912 Winchester Hustlers, who played a partial season as members of the Class D level Blue Grass League before relocating during the season to eventually become the Mt.
+The Dodgers were immediately preceded in minor league play by the 1912 Winchester Hustlers, who played a partial season as members of the Class D level Blue Grass League before relocating during the season to eventually become the Mt.
 Sterling Orphans.
 The Blue Grass League folded following the 1912 season and did not return to play until 1922.

 After a decade absence, the 1922 Winchester Dodgers resumed play as members of the six–team, Class D level Blue Grass League, which reformed.
 The Cynthiana Merchants, Lexington Reds, Maysville Cardinals, Mount Sterling Essex and Paris Bourbons joined Winchester in beginning league play on April 23, 1922.

 Beginning play in the 1922 Blue Grass League, the Dodgers finished in a tie for last place.
 In the overall standings, Winchester placed fifth with their record of 28–36 under managers Walter Van Winkle and Howie Camnitz.
 The Dodgers and the Lexington Reds ended the season with identical records and finished 8.0 games behind the first place Paris Bourbons in the overall standings, with neither team reaching the playoff.
 In the 1922 Finals, Maysville defeated Cynthiana to win the championship.

 Continuing play in the 1923 Blue Grass League season, the Dodgers finished in as the league runner-up.
 With a 53–44 record, the Dodgers finished in second place under manager Pat Devereaux.
 Winchester finished just 1.0 game behind the first place Cynthiana Cobblers in the final standings of the six–team league.
 No playoffs were held in 1923.

 In their final season of play, the 1924 Winchester Dodgers finished last in the final standings.
 With a record of 43–51 under manager George Bell in the four–team Blue Grass League, Winchester finished in fourth place, ending the season 8.0 games behind the first place Paris Boosters.
 No playoffs were held.
-Pitcher Weldon of Winchester led the Blue Grass League with a 14-3 record.
+Pitcher Weldon of Winchester led the Blue Grass League with a 14–3 record.

 The Blue Grass League permanently folded after the 1924 season.
 Winchester has not hosted another minor league team.